Guess the Word Game — Play Unlimited, Free

 What is the game where you guess the word?+

 WordRank is a semantic guess-the-word game.
-You type any English word and get back a rank: rank 1 is the answer, rank 50 means 49 words are closer, and so on.
+You type any word and get back a rank: rank 1 is the answer, rank 50 means 49 words are closer, and so on.
 The ranking is based on word meaning, not letters — so "puppy" is close to "dog" but far from "algebra".
 You have unlimited guesses and unlimited rounds.

 How is WordRank different from Contexto?+